Locations:

 If you have signs of prenatal depression, it’s important to get an evaluation.
 Your healthcare provider will ask about your symptoms They’ll want to know when they started and how often they occur.

-They may recommend seeing a mental health professional (such as a psychologist, therapist or counselor).
+They may recommend seeing a mental health professional (like a psychologist, therapist or counselor).
 This specialist can offer a complete evaluation and treatment.
 Tell them if you have a history or family history of depression or other mood disorders.

 Management and Treatment